tessro/old-blog/source/_posts/2011-10-28-the-slow-death-of-the-young-entrepreneur.markdown

 night, I worry about the even heavier tradeoffs you have to make when you're choosing between your career and spending time with your wife and kids.

-(Personal aside: We're doing great!
-I'm flying to Chicago in a week; we see each other twice a month.)

 ## So am I running out of time?

 Yes and no. Maybe.
 Sort of.
 According to my life plan, I have 5 more years of hard work before it's time to settle down.
 That means I'm more than half done with the "glory" phase of my life.

-The good news is, life doesn't play out sequentially.
+Life doesn't play out sequentially.
 I fear the effect of family on my freedom and desire to work marathon hours.
-I'm afraid of competition from the younger generation, unburdened by the complex aspects of later adult life.
+I'm afraid of competition from younger startupers, unburdened by the complex aspects of later adult life.
 I worry that once the personal burdens grow, my aspirations will become impossible.

-And yet, for all my efforts to focus on my professional life while I was young, my personal life advanced.
-When family comes along, I don't doubt that the reverse will be true.
+And yet, despite my singular focus on my professional life while I was young, my personal life advanced.
+When family comes along, I maintain hope that the reverse will be true.
 Life is a balancing act.
-At the same time, I'm gaining a deeper understanding of myself and a more profound appreciation for the shortness of life.
-I haven't squashed the fear, nor do I strongly desire to.
+I may never achieve "the plan", but in a sense I've let go of that goal.
+I have a better understanding of myself and a more profound appreciation for the shortness of life.
+(As much as one can at 28!)
+I haven't squashed the fear, but I'm not totally sure I want to do that.
 Instead, I'm channeling it into my days.
 It gives me a drive, and purpose.

 Thanks for reading.

 ---

 Does this describe you?
 Have you had similar feelings or struggles?
-Please share your thoughts in the comments.
+You can reach me at @paulrosania or paul.rosania@gmail.com.
 I'd love to hear from you.